Uune: Tutorial

 “You see before you—setting the shelves ablaze—four of the Promosites!
 Each seems to be armed with torches and daggers.
 Two of them are facing you all, while the other two are behind them igniting the books.
 What do you do?”

-Hurada starts, “I draw my sword and move into melee with the guy on the right.”
+Hurada starts, “I draw my sword and engage with the guy on the right.”

-Following is Faelyn, “I stay back and fire an arrow.”
+Following is Faelyn, “I stay back and draw my bow, notching an arrow.”

-Finally is Aien, “I’m going to use my charge ability to try to shove the guy on the left into the one behind him.”
+Finally is Aien, “I’m going to charge up and punch the guy on the right!”

 Fights mean conflict, and for any kind of conflict we have specific rules to help slow the game down and track who does what and when.